The Dispute Resolution Review: India

 The Supreme Court in Wockhardt Limited v.
 Torrent Pharmaceuticals Ltd and Ors clarified this position by stating that acquiescence cannot be equated with delay.
 There should not be mere silence or inaction on the part of the plaintiff but a refusal or failure to act despite knowledge of invasion and opportunity to stop it.

 The CPC was amended by virtue of the Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts Act coming into force in 2015.
-According to the amended provisions of Order V Rule 1(1) and Order VIII Rules 1 and 10 of the CPC,33 a party is granted 30 days to file its written statement, and a grace period of 90 days is provided wherein a court can, after recording the reasons for delay in filing and after imposing costs, allow a written statement to be taken on record.
+According to the amended provisions of Order V Rule 1(1) and Order VIII Rules 1 and 10 of the CPC,32 a party is granted 30 days to file its written statement, and a grace period of 90 days is provided wherein a court can, after recording the reasons for delay in filing and after imposing costs, allow a written statement to be taken on record.
 It was further held by the Supreme Court in the case of M/s SCG Contracts India Pvt Ltd v.
-KS Chamankar Infrastructure Pvt Ltd & Ors34 that the failure to file written statements within the statutory time period of 120 days for filing written statements in a commercial suit will result in the forfeiture of the right of the defendant to file a written statement, and the court would not be able to use its inherent powers to avoid the consequences emanating from the aforesaid provision.
-The CPC also curtails the number of adjournments that may be sought and attempts to curtail practices that are often perceived as dilatory, such as belated amendments to pleadings35 and belated production of documents.36 Recently, the Constitution Bench of the Supreme Court in New India Assurance Co Ltd v.
-Hilli Multipurpose Cold Storage Pvt Ltd 37 clarified that there was no scope for extending the time for filing of written statements beyond the period of 120 days in commercial suits, as the provision with regard to such suits is mandatory.
+KS Chamankar Infrastructure Pvt Ltd & Ors33 that the failure to file written statements within the statutory time period of 120 days for filing written statements in a commercial suit will result in the forfeiture of the right of the defendant to file a written statement, and the court would not be able to use its inherent powers to avoid the consequences emanating from the aforesaid provision.
+The CPC also curtails the number of adjournments that may be sought and attempts to curtail practices that are often perceived as dilatory, such as belated amendments to pleadings34 and belated production of documents.35 The Constitution Bench of the Supreme Court in New India Assurance Co Ltd v.
+Hilli Multipurpose Cold Storage Pvt Ltd 36 has clarified that there was no scope for extending the time for filing of written statements beyond the period of 120 days in commercial suits, as the provision with regard to such suits is mandatory.
+The Supreme Court in Shoraj Singh v.
+Charan Singh37 held that the timeline prescribed under Order VIII Rule 1 of the Code of Civil Procedure, 1908 for filing the written statement is mandatory for the purposes of commercial cases filed before the commercial courts under the Commercial Courts Act, 2015.

 The Commercial Court Act has also set a time limit of 30 days for the submission of written arguments and 90 days from the date of conclusion of arguments for the pronouncement of a judgment.
 Appeals have to be disposed of by the appellate body within 60 days from the date of the appeal.